Search

 Read: How to Become a Traveling Welder

-Get a High School Diploma or GED
+1. Get a high school or GED diploma

 Entry-level welding jobs frequently require a high school diploma or GED diploma.
 Admission to trade schools like UTI typically requires a high school diploma or GED.
 These documents demonstrate previous completion of a structured curriculum, which can indicate an applicant’s readiness for an advanced technical program.